-The rapid growth of the COVID-19 pandemic, actions taken to contain the virus or treat its impact, the extent and effectiveness of economic stimulus taken to contain the virus or treat its impact and how quickly and to what extent normal economic and business activity can resume, means that only very limited exact forecast can be made regarding the further economic impact on the global and Icelandic economy, as well as consequences resulting therefrom27.
+The development of the COVID-19 pandemic, actions taken to contain the virus, or treat its impact, implementation of vaccination, the extent and effectiveness of economic stimulus taken to contain the virus or treat its impact and how quickly and to what extent normal economic and business activity can resume, means that only very limited forecasts can be made regarding the further economic impact on the global and Icelandic economy, as well as the resulting consequences.
 Prospective investors must consider further changes on the prospects of the Icelandic Economy which may change during these unprecedented times.